JoeTao-097/langchain-openai-chatbot/README.md

 # langchain-openai-chatbot
-This is a repository which provide demo of a chatbot based on langchain and openai api.
+This is a repository which provides chatbot demos based on langchain and openai api.